 the fundamental building blocks of thoughts and beliefs

-In a Lecture — The Geometry of Thinking — delivered in June 2016 at the Copernicus Centre for Interdisciplinary Studies, Swedish Professor of Cognitive Scientist and Philosopher Peter Gärdenfors begins by outlining the 2 approaches that have been pursued to make sense of the nature of the Human Mind.
+In a Lecture — The Geometry of Thinking — delivered in June 2016 at the Copernicus Centre for Interdisciplinary Studies, Swedish Professor of Cognitive Scientist and Philosopher Peter Gärdenfors begins by outlining the two approaches that have been pursued to make sense of the nature of the Human Mind.

 One is an Explanatory approach — our attempts to understand our Mental World through theories about different parts of cognition.

-The other is a Constructivist approach — an engineering perspective — our attempts to create robots, chess playing systems, communication and intelligent computational machines.
+The other is a Constructivist approach — an engineering perspective — our attempts to create robots, chess-playing systems, communication and intelligent computational machines.

 Unlike our current Deep Learning models advances that emerged through a combination of more & more data, computation and chip processing power — Rich Sutton’s — Bitter Lesson — Humans have an innate ability to learn from very few examples.

 A capacity to navigate emergence & knightian uncertainty in our complex Material World through novelty, open inquiry, creativity, reflexivity and learning.